Stanisław Dubois: Biography

 His great-grandfather, Charles August Dubois, was a French officer of Napoleon's Grande Armée.

 World War II

-Dubois took part in the Polish resistance movement in World War II.
-He was arrested in 1940 in Warsaw and transported from the Pawiak prison to Auschwitz-Birkenau, where he conspired with Witold Pilecki to gather intelligence inside the camp.
-He was executed by the Germans in 1942.
+Dubois participated in the Polish resistance movement in World War II.
+In 1940 he was arrested in Warsaw, held at Pawiak prison, and subsequently taken to Auschwitz-Birkenau, where he conspired with Witold Pilecki to gather intelligence inside the camp.
+He was executed at the camp in 1942, under the command of Maximilian Grabner and Gerhard Palitzsch.